vieirads/100DaysOfCode/r1-log.md

 ### R1D3
 I continued the <a href="https://www.freecodecamp.org/learn" target="_blank" alt="Link to FreeCodeCamp.">Responsive Web Design Certification (300 hours)</a>.
 Learn a little more about what CSS properties can do and applied some of these properties into the raw HTML of [D1 project](projects/D1).
 The styled HTML can be found into the [D3](projects/D3) folder.

+### R1D4
+I continued the <a href="https://www.freecodecamp.org/learn" target="_blank" alt="Link to FreeCodeCamp.">Responsive Web Design Certification (300 hours)</a>.
+I have learn a little bit more about text styling.
+I was amazed by the simplicity of using ``hover``.
+Still struggling to understand the value ``absolute`` from the variable ``position``.
+Started to learn the basics about color theory, already have learned about the color wheel and how using hex made it very clear how colors can cancel each other.